Spinning Planning Experience into Practical Wisdom

 • How to counteract seemingly given social, cultural, and political structures

 Surely there are many other good reflection questions.
-The point is to take the time to reflect on past practice and in the midst of current projects, with these questions and others you develop find useful.
+The point is to take the time to reflect on past practice and during current projects, with these questions and others you develop find useful.

 This reflection can be solitary, as in journaling about practice, or in collaboration with peers or mentors.
 This is how you mill experiences into practical wisdom over the long run.
 It's a good investment.